4 One-Light Setups: Split, Broad, Short, and Profile Lighting for Portrait Photos

 Welcome to another lesson from our course, Intermediate Flash Photography.
 In this lesson, you’re going to learn about a lighting pattern called split lighting.

 You’re also going to learn about broad lighting, short lighting, and rim lighting.
 You’ll discover how they affect your photos and when to use them.
-By the end of this lesson, you will have a very solid set of tools to use whenever you need to light a person for a portrait.
+By the end of this lesson, you will have a very solid set of tools to use whenever you need to a person for a portrait.

 Let’s get started with our final lighting pattern.